Italy Road Trip: The Ultimate Bucket List Experience

 The old town itself is a masterpiece of cobbled streets, charming piazzas, restaurants, and gift shops which can easily draw you in for a deliciously pleasant afternoon and evening.

-Enjoy a meal of wild boar ragu, followed by local cheese and honey washed down with the famous Vino Nobile di Montepulciano.
+Enjoy a meal of wild boar ragu, followed by local cheese and honey washed down with the famously elegant Vino Nobile di Montepulciano.

 You cannot park within the town walls and need a permit to park in one of the numbered car parks on the outskirts, which your hotel will provide for you.

-The car parks are around a ten to fifteen minute walk from the center of the town, so maybe pack a small bag for an overnight stay.
+The car parks are around a ten to fifteen-minute walk from the centre of the town, so maybe pack just a small bag for your overnight stay.

 Italy Road Trip Ideas